 Ann Marie Casiraghi, M.S.

 For over 20 years, Ann Marie enjoyed a career in the floral industry, ultimately owning her own floral shop in Austin for 8 years.
 For three years, she worked at a residential drug and alcohol treatment program that worked with women and their children.
 Ann Marie and her husband, Paul Curran, moved to the Lubbock area in 1998 to work as houseparent's at Cal Farley's Girlstown USA.
 She then attained her Bachelor's and Master's degrees in Human Development & Family Studies from Texas Tech University.
 She has been involved with the Center for Collegiate Recovery Communities (CCRC) in various capacities since 2002.
-Currently, Ann Marie holds the position of Manager, facilitating the financial aspects of the CCRC.
+Currently, Ann Marie holds the position of Coordinator, facilitating the operational and development aspects of the CCRC.
 She enjoys gardening, going to concerts and spending time with her husband and daughter, Michelle.
 She is an avid fan of Bruce Springsteen & the E Street Band and the San Antonio Spurs professional basketball team.

 George Comiskey, Psy.D., LCDC, ICPS